-4.2.7 Water Act No. 8 of 2002
+4.2.7 Water Act 2016

-The water act No. 8 of 2002 provides for the management, conservation, use and control of water resources and for acquisition and regulation of rights to use water; to provide for the regulation and management of water supply and sewerage services.
+The water act 2016 provides for the management, conservation, use and control of water resources and for acquisition and regulation of rights to use water; to provide for the regulation and management of water supply and sewerage services.
 Section 18 of this Act provides for national monitoring and information systems on water resources.
 Following on this, sub-Section 3 mandates the Water Resources Management Authority to demand from any person or institution, specified information, documents, samples or materials on water resources.
 Under these rules, specific records may require to be kept by a site operator and the information thereof furnished to the authority.